AdobeDocs/commerce-learn.en/help/merchant/introduction/5-1-storefront-experience.md

 activity: use
 ---

-# Unit 5.1: Introduction to Commerce for business users
+# [!DNL Commerce] for business users - Storefront

-In this unit:
+In this video:

 - Customer experience on the storefront
 - Account creation